jaredmiller219/AppDock/DOCUMENTATION.md

 2. Verify the status bar icon appears.
 3. Click the icon to open the popover.
 4. Open a new app (Finder, Notes, etc.) and confirm it appears at the front.
-5. Quit an app and confirm it stays listed.
+5. Quit an app and confirm it stays listed (if “Keep apps after quit” is enabled).
 6. Command-click an icon to open the context menu and test Hide/Quit.
 7. Command-hover to verify the remove button appears and removes the item.
 8. Open Settings from the menu and confirm the window opens.